videomi/shotcut_web/roadmap.md

 - background removal
 - universal search
 - read Kyno XML for name, comments, tags
-- simple screen capture through libobs
+- simple screen capture through libobs or ffmpeg
 - move generators from Open Other to submenu in New, leave network and devices in Open Other
 - add a base VUI that adds indicators for in and out points and a toolbar to invoke filters:
   Text, Size/Position/Rotate, Crop, Color, Chroma Key: Simple